- APEX— Adjusted Per-Possession Efficiency Index

 - Bridge metrics

 - The four intermediate values that decompose an APEX/36 row: raw plus-minus per 36, leverage adjustment, recency ("age") adjustment, and teammate/opponent adjustment.
 They sum (with weights) to the final APEX/36.
-Pro plan members can see bridge metrics on the leaderboard and in CSV exports.
+Bridge metrics are shown on the leaderboard, on every player page, and in CSV exports.

 - Plus-minus